Gauss Sums, Stickelberger's Theorem, and the Gras Conjecture for Ray Class Groups: Introduction

 As stated, our method of proof originates in the work of Thaine and Rubin.
 Thaine noticed that cyclotomic units could be used to generate elements $\alpha$ that act like real analogues of Gauss sums much like roots of unity are used to generate classical Gauss sums.
 To generate $\alpha$, Thaine relied on an invocation of Hilbert's Theorem 90.
 A key feature here is that we give $\alpha$ explicitly.
 This affords finer control over the ideal relations revealed by the factorization of $\alpha$ thus paving the way towards annihilation results concerning ray classes.
-In particular we obtain the following ray class version of a conjecture of D. Solomon \cite[Conjecture 4.1]{Sol}.
+In particular we prove the following ray class version of a conjecture of D. Solomon \cite[Conjecture 4.1]{Solomon} which acts as a sort of Stickelberger Theorem for ray class groups.